SAP-samples/btp-developer-guide-cap/documentation/remote-service/README.md

-# Connecting to a remote service using the SAP Destination service and the SAP Connectivity service
+# Connect to a Remote Service Using the SAP Destination Service

 1. [Introduction](./introduction.md)
 1. [Prerequisites](./mission-prerequisites/README.md)